Stock Exchange: Handling A Trading Loss

 O: A short losing streak is not always meaningful.

 J: Exactly.
 Neither is a winning streak.
-Let’s take a look at NextEra Energy (NEE).
+Let’s take a look at NextEra Energy (NYSE:NEE).
 It is the largest component of XLU at 10%.

 O: We do not actually own NEE.
 We have our own basket of representative utilities, each weighted equally.